 Emma Hartnell-Baker is a world-leading expert in teaching neurodivergent children to read and spell, with a proven track record of developing innovative approaches that cater to the unique learning needs of dyslexic students.
 Her expertise lies in crafting personalised, child-centred learning experiences that simplify the complexities of literacy, making them both accessible and engaging for autistic learners.
 Through pioneering technology and techniques such as Speech Sound Mapping (SSM), 'Miss Emma' has empowered countless children to overcome barriers in reading and spelling, transforming the experience for those who struggle with school-based synthetic phonics instruction.

-Severely dyslexic - reading these books when he started Speech Sound Mapping - not much fun for an 11 year old
+Severely dyslexic - Luca was being asked to read these books when he started Speech Sound Mapping - not much fun for an 11-year-old

 Speech Sound Mapping (SSM) for Dyslexic Learners: Making Sounds Visible